“People meet each other without prior knowledge. It is a person’s character which displays their true attributes to the eyes.”

 WHAT WE DO

 Meeting health and education needs is especially challenging in Bangladesh.
 Volunteers from Mid-Main Community Health Centre in Vancouver created BHP - the Bangladesh Health Project at the invitation of a Bangladeshi educationalist.
 Bangladeshis are resourceful people and we have always followed their guidance about how to offer our support.
-We have teamed up with education institutes and non-government organizations tackling the social determinants of health through health care worker training, nutrition and education.
+We have teamed up with education institutes and non-government organizations tackling the social drivers of health through health care worker training, nutrition and education.

 Our initial goal was to develop human resources in Bangladesh to improve quality of nurse education.
 Since 2003, BHP volunteers have been working with Dhaka’s IUBAT- International University of Business Agriculture and Technology to launch a nursing school (BScN degree).
 IUBAT alumni are now working in Bangladesh and Nepal as front-line nurses, instructors and leaders.
 Others have emigrated for jobs or graduate study.